jlongtine/ansible-rails/README.md

         - use `bundle exec rake` or `bundle exec rails` instead of `rake` and `rails`
       required: no
       default: no
-    - migrate:
-      description:
-        - migrate the database
-      required: no
-    - assets:
-      description:
-        - precompile the assets
-      required: no
     - force:
       description:
         - force migration or asset compilation